leukeleu/django-hidp/packages/hidp/docs/templates.md

 - `oidc_error_message` - Error message from the OIDC Authentication flow in case something went wrong.

+#### password_change.html

+Rendered by the `PasswordChangeView`.

+This template gets passed the following context variables:
+- `form` - A form that allows users to change their password.
+The user also needs to enter their old password to verify the user's identity.

+Redirects to `PasswordChangeDoneView` after successfully changing the password.

+#### password_change_done.html

+Rendered by the `PasswordChangeDoneView`.

+Shows a simple message letting the user know that their password has been changed.

 ### **recovery**

 All templates related to password recovery can be found